Skin Tags: Causes, Appearance, Types, and Removal Options

 Vaginal

-Skin tags in the vaginal area are surprisingly common.
-These benign (non-cancerous) skin growths are more often an embarrassment than an actual medical problem, and most women will want to have these vaginal skin tags treated if possible.
-It is extremely rare for a skin tag to be cancerous, even in the genital and vaginal areas.
+Skin tags in the vaginal area are common and are usually more of a cosmetic concern than a medical problem.
+Many women want these vaginal skin tags treated if possible.
+While it is very rare for a skin tag to be cancerous, any changing or unusual growth should be assessed by a clinician.

 Groin Skin Tags